Skip to content

 SOLUTIONS

 Boon offers two programs that can end the reading crisis.
+Our multi-state, Pledge Literacy Interventions provides free, tutorial instruction, based on the science of reading, for low-income and minority students from Boon’s Wilson Level 1 Certified reading experts.
 Boon’s Donor-Funded Scholarship Program makes teacher training in the science of reading more accessible at best in class training organizations across America.
-Our multi-state, Reading Tutorial-Intervention Program provides free, tutorial instruction, based on the science of reading, for low-income and minority students from Boon’s Wilson Level 1 Certified reading experts.
+To further that training, we also offer a limited number of scholarships in social and emotional learning.

 An effectively trained teacher can impact the reading performance of thousands of students over a teacher’s career.
 But, training teachers in the science of reading is expensive, and most teachers cannot afford the training they need.